Italy junior minister says not aware of Trujillo bid plan for Telecom Italia

-ROME (Reuters) - Italy’s junior industry minister told Reuters on Thursday he was not aware of plans of by U.S. businessman Sol Trujillo to bid for a stake in Telecom Italia (TLIT.MI), denying a report by Bloomberg news agency.
+ROME, Sept 25 (Reuters) - Italy’s junior industry minister told Reuters on Thursday he was not aware of plans of by U.S. businessman Sol Trujillo to bid for a stake in Telecom Italia , denying a report by Bloomberg news agency.

 Antonello Giacomelli, who is in charge of telecommunications at the industry ministry, said he had never taken part in “operative” meetings on plans for new investors in the Italian telecoms group and that the government would use its special powers to defend the company if necessary.